Princeton Go Club

 The Bob Ryder Memorial Beginner's Prize

 To encourage beginning players to participate, all entrants 15 kyu and below who complete at least 3 games will be entered in a drawing for a Go set (board, stones, bowls).
 Winners from previous years are not eligible.
-NOTE: You, or a designated representative, must be present at the awards ceremony to win!
-If you are eligible and must leave, make sure someone can accept it for you.

 In the biography of P. A. M. Dirac, The Strangest Man by Farmelo, it is stated that Dirac introduced Go to Princeton in the 1930's, when he was a visitor at the Institute for Advanced Studies.